benpollarduk/ktaf/README.md

 ```

 ### Playable Character
-Each Ktaf game has a single playable charcter.
-This who the player controls.
+Each Ktaf game has a single playable character.
+The game is played through the view point of the playable character.

 ```kotlin
 val player = PlayableChracter("Dave", "The hero of the story.")